5G Cellular Technology Tutorial Includes:

 As there are many different types of data that need to be transferred - user data obviously needs to be transferred, but so does control information to manage the radio communications link, as well as data to provide synchronisation, access and the like.
 All of these functions are essential and require the transfer of data over the radio access network.

-The 5G mobile communications system uses a similar access stratum to that used by 4G LTE.
+The 5G mobile or wireless communications system uses a similar access stratum to that used by 4G LTE.

 Although there are two protocol stacks: user plane and control plane, they still adopt the familiar OSI reference model.